Peru at the 2020 Summer Olympics: Badminton

 Peru entered one badminton player into the Olympic tournament.
-Former Youth Olympian Daniela Macías accepted a spare berth from the injured Olympic champion Carolina Marín of Spain, as the next highest-ranked shuttler vying for qualification in the women's singles, based on the BWF World Race to Tokyo Rankings of June 15, 2021.
+Former Youth Olympian Daniela Macías accepted a spare berth from the injured Olympic champion Carolina Marín of Spain, as the next highest-ranked shuttler vying for qualification in the women's singles, based on the BWF World Race to Tokyo Rankings as of June 15, 2021.
 This signifies the country's return to the sport for the first time since 1996.

 Boxing

-Peru entered two male boxers to compete in each of the following weight classes into the Olympic tournament.
-With the cancellation of the 2021 Pan American Qualification Tournament in Buenos Aires, Argentina, Leodan Pezo finished among the top five of the men's lightweight category to secure his place in the Peruvian squad based on the IOC's Boxing Task Force Rankings for the Americas.
+Peru entered two male boxers to compete in each of the following weight classes in the Olympic tournament.
+With the cancellation of the 2021 Pan American Qualification Tournament in Buenos Aires, Argentina, Leodan Pezo finished among the top five in the men's lightweight category to secure his place in the Peruvian squad based on the IOC's Boxing Task Force Rankings for the Americas.
 Meanwhile, José Maria Lucar completed the nation's sporting lineup by topping the field of boxers vying for qualification from the Americas in the men's heavyweight category through the same system.
 This signifies the country's return to the sport for the first time since 1996.

 Cycling

 Road

-Peru entered one rider to compete in the men's Olympic road race for the first time since Los Angeles 1984, by finishing in the top two, not yet qualified, at the 2019 Pan American Championships in Mexico.
+Peru entered one rider to compete in the men's Olympic road race for the first time since Los Angeles 1984, by finishing in the top two but not yet qualifying, at the 2019 Pan American Championships in Mexico.
 This signifies the country's debut in the sport.